MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Parameters

 *count*\
 The number of elements from the end this span to put in the subspan.
-If span is `dyanmaic_extent` (the default value) then gets the elements from `offset` to the end of this span.
+If span is `dynamic_extent` (the default value), then gets the elements from `offset` to the end of this span.

 *offset*\
 The location in this span to start the subspan.